vstehle/SCT_Parser/README.md

 ### EBBR configuration

-The `EBBR.yaml` file is a configuration file meant for [EBBR] testing.
-It can override the result of some tests with the following ones:
+The `EBBR.yaml` file is the configuration file used by default.
+It is meant for [EBBR] testing and can override the result of some tests with the following
+ones:

 -------------------------------------------------------------------------------
                    Result  Description